BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller.md

 ## Effects

 With this optimization, we don’t encounter ErrorPortAllocation anymore.
 Requests duration are reduced by 20 to 30%, and apps are consuming less CPU.
+Ressources were spent to instantiate new TLS connection, which is now handled by Egress Controller.

 ![CPU consumption of an app configured to use Egress Controller for DynamoDB requests](/images/posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller/cpu-metrics.png)